L7R7/gitlab-helper/README.md

 The app will look at several places for your configuration, in the following order:

+1. command-line parameters
+1. environment variables
+1. `${PWD}/.gitlab-helper.yml` (the directory in which the executable is started)
 1. `~/.gitlab-helper.yml`
-1. `${PWD}/.gitlab-helper.yml` (the directory in which the executable is started)
-1. environment variables

-If more than one source defines a configuration property, the last one will be used.
+If an option is set in multiple sources, the first one wins.

+For the available command-line options, use `--help` to get the full list of options.

+The available environmnent variables are:

+* `HB_BASE_URL`: Base URL of the Gitlab instance you're working with
+* `HB_GROUP_ID`: ID of the group you're interested in
+* `HB_API_TOKEN`: API Token to use for authorizing requests against the Gitlab API. `api` scope is required.

-The configuration files look like this:
+The structure of the configuration files looks like this:

 ```yaml
 config: